event-catalog/generator-asyncapi/README.md

 This project is governed by a [dual-license](./LICENSE.md).
 To ensure the sustainability of the project, you can freely make use of this software if your projects are Open Source.
 Otherwise for proprietary systems you must obtain a [commercial license](./LICENSE-COMMERCIAL.md).

-You can purchase a license at https://dashboard.eventcatalog.dev or email us at `hello@eventcatalog.dev`
+You can purchase a license or get a free trial at https://eventcatalog.cloud or email us at `hello@eventcatalog.dev`